 I had just finished crossing out the last day of the year on my dusty wall calendar.
 365 Red crosses later an entire year darted by, within the blink of an eye.

-Just before the stroke of the midnight hour as I stood by my window, I expected to see the annual cliched fireworks display for the New Year countdown.
+Just before the stroke of the midnight hour as I stood by my window, I expected to see the annual cliched New Year countdown fireworks display.
 What I didn’t expect to see was one particularly bright red firework that was accidentally lit by the kids playing below, headed with a trajectory directed straight towards my face.

 On arrival at Tribhuvan International Airport and after a few mandatory selfies at the infamous selfie point, I decided at the spur of the moment not to stay in Kathmandu and instead venture further away to the city of Pokhara; which was by road roughly 200 KM away.